 Voices of Now Mead Ensemble

-Participants meet at Arena Stage to form an ensemble of student artists, performers and writers.
-They work with master teaching artists to create and perform an original, autobiographical theater piece that is then presented in-part at the Atlas INTERSECTIONS Festival in February, and in full at Arena Stage as part of the Voices of Now Festival in May.
+The Mead Ensemble trains in the Voices of Now devising process and is also introduced to the work and techniques of other notable companies that devise original theater.
+The ensemble meets at Arena Stage with master teaching artists to create and perform an original, autobiographical theater piece that is then presented in-part at the Atlas INTERSECTIONS Festival in March, and in full at Arena Stage as part of the Voices of Now Festival in May.

 The Voices of Now Mead Ensemble is a prestigious program for dedicated student artists in grades 7-11 that gives students a fun and engaging environment in which to write, perform and share stories that shape their lives.